bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4.4 - 30.12.2014 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 4.1.

 = V1.4.3 - 09.09.2014 =
 * Bugfix : The misprint in the code was fixed.
 * Bugfix : Check ajax referer is added.